haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 ## The problem:

-Knoxss is a semi-automatic tool which means that you have to manually browse a site you want to scan it for XSS vulnerabilities.
+KNOXSS is a semi-automatic tool which means that you have to manually browse a site you want to scan it for XSS vulnerabilities.
 I think the add-on deserves automation on its own.

 ## Toolbelt: